 Many government and nonprofit resources are available for veterans who need help for an alcohol or substance use disorder.
 These resources can help veterans find the drug treatment assistance they need.

 Understanding PTSD and Substance Abuse.
 National Center for PTSD.
-Retrieved April 2019 from from https://www.ptsd.va.gov/publications/print/sudptsdflyer.pdf
+Retrieved April 2019 from https://www.ptsd.va.gov/publications/print/sudptsdflyer.pdf

 (April 2016) Military: Brief Description.
 National Institutes of Health.
-Retrieved April 2019 from from https://www.drugabuse.gov/related-topics/military
+Retrieved April 2019 from https://www.drugabuse.gov/related-topics/military